prevwong/reka.js/packages/core/README.md

 ## Why?

-A large part of the complexity of building no-code editors comes from the architecting of the state management system to power such editors (ie: how should the end user designs be stored and edited in a page editor?)
+Much of the complexity surrounding building no-code editors comes from architecting the state management system to power such editors (ie: how should the end user designs be stored and edited in a page editor?)

-Reka solves this by providing an AST-powered state system to enable end-users to create UI components that are nearly as complex as ones that developers could write in code; along with an interpreter to efficiently compute an output that could be rendered on the browser.
+Reka solves this by providing an AST-powered state system that enables end-users to create UI components that are nearly as complex as ones that developers could write in code; along with an interpreter to efficiently compute an output that could be rendered on the browser.

-It's primarily built to serve as the new state management system to power Craft.js and its page builders.
+It's primarily built to serve as the new state management system to power [Craft.js](https://craft.js.org) and its page builders.

 ## Features